opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/securely-expose-remote-ollama-endpoints-to-your-developmentd-machine.md

 :::caution
 Although we configured Ollama service to listen to any interface, we want to restrict access to the Ollama endpoint **only** to resources that reside inside the same VPC **and not to anyone that might potentially reach this VM**, `0.0.0.0/0`.

-In this lab the VPC CIDR for this lab was `192.168.10.0/24`, this might differ in your environment given your individual configuration of the VPC and its Subnets so adjust the **Source** of the Inbound Rule accordingly.
+The VPC CIDR for this lab was `192.168.10.0/24`, this might differ in your environment given your individual configuration of the VPC and its Subnets so adjust the **Source** of the Inbound Rule accordingly.

 After establishing the P2S VPN connection, your development machine will be technically a part of this VPC and will be allowed to access the Ollama endpoint.
 :::